 The lab utilises molecular biology, cell biology (primary cells and immortalized cell lines), animal models of disease, recombinant protein expression and purification, gene expression analysis and protein chemistry.

-- To determine the function of the Alzheimer's disease Amyloid Precursor Protein and how APP binding molecules modulate its function and metabolism.
+- To determine the function of the Amyloid Precursor Protein family in modulating traumatic brain injury and motor neurone disease

-- To determine the key molecular interactions and cellular pathways that are critical for neurotoxicity and pathology in Alzheimer's and Parkinson's disease.
+- To determine the key molecular interactions and cellular pathways that are critical for modulating protein aggregation and neurotoxicity in Alzheimer's and Parkinson's disease.

 - Identifying APP as a modulator of metal homeostasis.